Story

 Resolve to save:

 • Make a plan to complete all your errands in as few trips as possible.
-A warm engine has better fuel economy than a cold one, meaning you can save fuel and money by combining trips into one instead of taking multiple trips.
+A warm engine has better fuel economy than a cold one, meaning you can save fuel and money by combining smaller trips into a larger one.
 (FuelEconomy.gov)

 October